Adrienne is a certified dog trainer, former veterinary assistant, and author of the online dog training course "Brain Training for Dogs."

 Tip: Create positive associations with the crate!
 Feed treats in there, provide safe chew toys, make it extra comfy, and never use it for punishment or to park your puppy there for extended periods of time.
-The first days, keep your pup in the crate in the bedroom next to you to help him settle.
+During the first days, keep your pup in the crate in the bedroom next to you to help them settle.

 Enclosures for Long Absences

 If you must leave the home for long hours or you are busy and will, therefore, have to potty train your puppy while working full-time, a crate will not work as it will force your puppy to go against instinct and eliminate right in there, making a mess to clean up.

 For these cases, you are better off using a larger containment area (like an x-pen), with one area with your puppy's water bowl, food bowl, sleeping area, and safe chew toys and one opposite area purposely for going potty (puppy pee pads or a doggy litter box).
 Ideally, to prevent confusion, pick a surface for your puppy to pee and poop on that somewhat mimics where your pup needs to go when outside.
 Nowadays, there are litter boxes lined with what looks and feels like grass which can be extra helpful.